matanel-oren/Hebrew-Register-Classification/README.md

 ### Learning

-If we treat the problem as a classic supervised classification problem, one can very easily try many classifiers, with the help of the sklearn library and so I did.
+If we treat the problem as a classic supervised classification problem, one can very easily try many classifiers, with the help of the scikit-learn library and so I did.

 The great advantage of such classifiers is the simplicity and ease in which they can be operated, but their disadvantages is their limitations on relatively small amounts of data, and the falling into biases.
 There are several ways we can try to overcome these problems, but in the frame of the course I didn't have enough time to try them in a satisfactory way.
-In the chapter 'Further work' I describe one way I guess it has a change to achieve better results on the same data.
+In the chapter "Further work" I describe one way I guess it has a change to achieve better results on the same data.

 ### Evaluation